nest/nest-simulator/doc/htmldoc/hpc/mpi_processes.rst

     * :ref:`threads`
     * :ref:`slurm_script`

-After allocation of resources on which one wants to run the MPI processes, you also need to export environment variables related the implementation of the multiprocessing API.
+After allocation of resources on which one wants to run the MPI processes, you also may want to export environment variables related the implementation of the multiprocessing API.